Bleed for This: Filming

 On November 10, 2014, filming started in Warwick, Rhode Island.
 On December 10, filming took place at Twin River Casino in Lincoln, Rhode Island.
 On December 16 and 17, filming took place at Dunkin' Donuts Center in Providence.

 Lawsuit

-On July 27, 2017, Vinny Paz filed a formal lawsuit against filmmakers Ben Younger and Chad A. Verdi, citing forgery and failure to pay $175,000 of the promised $300,000 payout for the rights to his life's story.
+On July 27, 2017, Vinny Pazienza filed a formal lawsuit against filmmakers Ben Younger and Chad A. Verdi, citing forgery and failure to pay $175,000 of the promised $300,000 payout for the rights to his life's story.
 It was dismissed on December 7 of the same year.

 Release

 In February 2015, the first image of Teller was released.
 In May 2015, Open Road Films acquired distribution rights to the film.
 The film had its world premiere at the 43rd Annual Telluride Film Festival on September 2, 2016, before screening at the 2016 Toronto International Film Festival.
 Originally, the film was scheduled to open in a limited release on November 4, 2016, before opening wide on November 23.
 In October 2016, the film was rescheduled to have a wide opening on November 18, 2016, forgoing a limited release.